S+C Partners Website

 Our team’s research uncovered some bigger issues, such as gaps in branding strategy and vision.
 I needed to help fill these in first.

-I explored different branding approaches using the firm's primary branding colours through digital experimentation with typography, photography, imagery, and accent elements.
-After narrowing the best options down into 3 solid approaches, I used mood boards to portray each vision's typography, photography, imagery, and colour treatments which were presented to the client.
-S+C Partners loved the first approach (see below!), which let me move forward with UX and layout ideation.
+After evaluating the business goals, mission, services, values, and current branding colours, I explored different branding approaches by experimenting with typography, photography, imagery, and accent elements.
+After refining the best options down into 3 solid approaches, I built mood boards to portray each concept's treatment of typography, photography, imagery, and colour.
+Presenting these to the client, they identified the first of the three as the best fit for their firm.

 Moodboard featuring 3 concepts for branding approach